 Beyond that, there isn’t much interesting about Las Vegas Golf Club.
 It is a prototypical “muni” kind of course that is pretty flat and tree-lined.
 There are many parallel holes, so you have plenty of room for error on drives.
 Any doglegs are pretty gentle, though most holes play pretty straight from tee to green.
 Basically, what you see is what you get.

 There are no desert features on the course, and if not for the occasional mountain view in the background, you really wouldn’t even know you are in Vegas.
 You could pick this course up and drop it into the middle of Anytown, USA and it wouldn’t make any difference.

 The best hole here is the par-3 3rd hole, which features the only water hazard on the property.
 It is very short, topping out at just 98 yards.
 Beyond the green, there sits the 4th tee boxes and a street, so you don’t have a ton of room for error on this delicate little shot over the water.
 Overall, the course is rather short by today’s standards.
 From the back gold tees, it measures just 6,339 yards.

 Conditions were good overall.
-The course looks nice and green throughout all the areas that matter after its overseed.
-The conditions and lies might vary a little when you are up close and personal with the fairways and rough.
-The turf was very wet and soft, so you really had to focus on clean ball contact to avoid fat shots.
+The course looked nice and green throughout all the areas that matter after its overseed.
+The conditions and lies varied a little when up close and personal with the fairways and rough.
+The turf was very wet and soft, so I really had to focus on clean ball contact to avoid fat shots.
 The greens were very soft, but rolling fairly smooth at medium speeds.
 They actually ran faster than they looked and continued to speed up as things dried out.
 I was in one bunker.
 It was very wet, compacted sand, so all I could attempt was a clean pick.